 - Flowers: Lady’s Mantle flowers are airy masses of tiny, yellow-green flowers that sit above the foliage until they flop down from their own volume and weight, becoming a froth of blooms.
 They are somewhat like a chartreuse baby’s breath and make nice cut and dried flowers.

-Lady's Mantle is reliably perennial in USDA Hardiness Zones 3 - 8.
+Lady's Mantle is reliably perennial in USDA Hardiness Zones 3 to 8.
 Lady's Mantle will grow in either full sun or light shade.
 If grown in full sun, your plants may need more frequent watering.
 The bloom period is late Spring to early Summer.
 The flowers hang on for several weeks.

 Mature Size of Lady's Mantle Plants

 Lady’s Mantle is wonderful along with the edge of a garden or walkway where it can lean over and soften hard edges.
 The foliage looks good all season and can make a nice ground cover under small trees.

 A mass planting of Lady’s Mantle is very eye-catching when in bloom, but kind of loses its impact after flowering.
 Lady’s Mantle makes a nice contrast for bright daylilies and roses that bloom at about the same time.
 It's especially eye-catching used in contrast to burgundy and purple foliage.